EnergyInnovation/eps-docs/docs/models/us.md

   * Added the ability for BAU data to have changes in domestic content share by ISIC code in future years rather than using static input data
   * Endogenous learning now functions based on the change from last year rather than the change from the start year.
 This allows users to switch over from historical data to endogenous learning in any year of the model run, rather than limiting users to only one year's worth of historical data.
   * Added a control lever to enable/disable RPS/CES foresight
-  * Added control lever to set which industries are subject to the carbon tax
+  * Added control lever to set which industries and vehicle types are subject to the carbon tax.
+  * Added control lever to set which industries and are covered by a carbon tax border adjustment.
+  * Redesigned structure for calculating changes in battery prices and impact on changes in vehicle prices.
 * New Policies
   * Levers for industrial fuel shifting are now split into separate electrification and hydrogen fuel shifting policies, which can both be separately set for different industrial processes
   * Reintroduced the EV charger lever, which is now tied to the model's shadow cost for range anxiety